 - Scientists have recently isolated resistant causing MCR (Mobilised Colistin Resistance)-1 gene in a strain of E.coli in India.
 MCR-1 gene is responsible for resistance against the antibiotic colistin which is considered to be the last mile antibiotic that the human race has currently access to.
-This is an alarming news and could make India’s fight against AMR all the more difficult.
+This is alarming news and could make India’s fight against AMR all the more difficult.

-What are the steps taken by WHO?
+What are the steps taken by the World Health Organisation (WHO)?

 Global action plan on antimicrobial resistance (5 strategic objectives)